sourcegraph/deploy-sourcegraph/configure/xlang/java/README.md

      }
    ```

-1. Apply your changes to `lsp-proxy`, `base/config-file.ConfigMap.yaml`, and the Java language server to the cluster.
+1. Apply your changes to `base/config-file.ConfigMap.yaml`, and the Java language server to the cluster.

    ```bash
    ./kubectl-apply-all.sh